ersanchez/instructional-design/baofeng_uv-5r/README.md

 # README

-This course is being created partly as a way to practice my instructional design skills and partly as a way to help my new-found amateur radio community.
+This course is produced partly as a way to practice my instructional design skills and partly as a way to help my newfound amateur radio community.

-This is a basic course on the use of the Baofeng UV-5R handheld transceiver for amateur (ham) radio operation.
+This is a basic course on the use of the Baofeng UV-5R handheld transceiver (HT) for amateur radio (ham) operation.

 ## Audience

-This course is intended for beginner licensed amateur radio operators who need to learn how to use this inexpensive handheld transceiver (HT).
+This course is intended for beginner licensed amateur radio operators or those who are interested in becoming a licensed amateur radio operator.
+This course will enable both groups of learners to use this inexpensive handheld transceiver.

 ## Training Needs